Signed in as:

 An Integrated System of Field Documentation

-Film, immersive media, and field data work together as a coordinated documentation system.
+Film, immersive media, and field data function together as a coordinated documentation framework.

-Projects are developed alongside researchers and local partners to maintain accuracy, context, and ethical representation.
+Projects are developed alongside researchers and local partners to support accuracy and appropriate context.

 Outputs may include:

-Virtual Reality experiences translate complex marine environments into first-person learning and exploration tools.
+VR modules translate marine environments into immersive learning tools.

-Every film and immersive experience is grounded in:
+Each film and immersive experience is developed with attention to:

 Deployment Across Education, Research, and Public Engagement

-Film and VR outputs support multiple Expedition Audacity initiatives and partner environments, including:
+Film and VR outputs support a range of learning and engagement settings, including:

 Accountability, Consent, and Responsibility in Practice